vannafinance/v1-core/README.md

 - By grouping them together, we can leverage the strengths of both parties.
 - Additionally, we will provide a trader-friendly position monitoring dashboard to leverage takers to enhance their trading efficiency and decision-making.
 - Every action of the trader or liquidity borrower goes through Vanna Finance's predefined rules to maintain protocol solvency.
-- to know more about vanna see the [user docs](https://docs.vanna.finance/docs)

 ## Key Features